Blog

 Conclusion

-To summarize, the EU supply chain law arose from companies asking legislators for a level playing field amid increasing regulations and proposals.
+To summarize, the CS3D arose from companies asking legislators for a level playing field amid increasing regulations and proposals.
 Rather than struggling to adhere to individual country law, large companies doing business across multiple member states want a unified guideline that applies to all.

-The proposed law applies to the largest 1% of companies doing business in the EU, with provisions for smaller companies operating in high-risk sectors.
-These large companies are expected to enforce regulations, support their suppliers and partners, and in that way, push compliance down to the other 99%.
+As proposed, it applies to the largest companies doing business in the EU.
+These large companies are expected to enforce regulations, support their suppliers and partners, and in that way, push compliance across their networks.

 Knowing your entire value network will be critical to comply with this law.
 Companies will have extensive financial, contractual, and other responsibilities toward their suppliers and other partners.
 To execute these responsibilities, supply chain managers will need full visibility into risks and violations.
 Digital supply chain maps can provide automated management and valuable insights for assessing, monitoring, reporting, and mitigating potential violations.
 Risk management platforms can integrate with a company’s existing systems to add key insights and support due diligence and compliance.

-If you are ready to get started with creating a digital map of your value network and learn how that supports EU supply chain law compliance, contact us at [email protected] to set up a personalized consultation.
+If you are ready to get started with creating a digital map of your value network and learn how that supports EU supply chain law compliance, contact us to set up a personalized demo of our risk management platform.

 Share this post